lucabrunox/logup/README.md

 ## License

-Outlog is licensed under the GPLv3: https://www.gnu.org/licenses/gpl-3.0.html#license-text
+Logup is licensed under the GPLv3: https://www.gnu.org/licenses/gpl-3.0.html#license-text

 All contributions are welcome.